Giving Back is in Our DNA

 I’ve always believed that the best companies are the ones that make giving a priority.
 Being animal lovers, Rich and I knew from the very beginning that we wanted Scout to be a great platform that facilitates better care for our furry friends.
 But we also wanted to be a company that gives back and supports the communities that we’re part of.

 This shift resulted in a model that allows us to consistently roll out useful and exciting features to businesses and really cool stuff for pet owners.
 However, the real gem is that this model allows us to start giving back starting from day one.
-We’re proud to say that Scout will donate 10% of our revenue (not profits, revenue!) to animal welfare organizations and we’re starting this month!
+We’re proud to say that Scout will donate a portion of our revenue to animal welfare organizations and we’re starting this month!

 Our first donation will be going to the Philadelphia Animal Welfare Society (PAWS).
 You can read more about them below.

 Donating money is great, but we want Scout to be more than just a faceless donor.
 We want to find every pet a home, stop the senseless neglect of animals, and truly make a difference.
 We’re just getting started and we would love to hear your ideas and how Scout can be part of the solution.